AhmedYahyaE/laravel-multi-vendor-e-commerce-application/README.md

 26- Using two Favicons for both the Frontend and Admin Panel Sections of the application.

-27- New Arrivals, Discounted Products, Featured Products, Similar Products,
+27- New Arrivals, Discounted Products, Featured Products, Similar Products, and Best-Seller Products.

 28- User and vendor registration approval by the superadmin.